 How to deal with worried or nervous thoughts about the move?

 There are a few good reminders to follow as you are going through the changes of moving abroad.
-It is always good to remember that you are not the only one moving abroad, especially for international studies or work, your environment will have many other expats in a similar situation.
-There are usually multiple different ways to connect with other expats in the same situation.
-Many countries have expat sites, Facebook groups, or other connecting social platforms for finding tips and connections for a fresh start in a new country.
+For example, it is always good to remember that you are not the only one moving abroad!
+Especially for international studies or work, your environment will have many other expats in a similar situation.
+There are usually multiple different ways to connect with other expats in the same situation, like through Facebook groups, or other connecting social platforms.
+There you can find tips and connections for a fresh start in a new country.